KDE/digikam-doc/main_window/people_view.rst

 This screenshot image have been chosen because it shows one important issue: the algorithm will find inevitably details in an image that resemble a face but are actually something else.
 That's what the Remove button is for.
 It will remove the face tag from the photograph and if it is the only face tag (left) the photograph will disappear from the scan result.

-If it really is a face the field labeled "Who is this?" comes into play.
+If it really is a face the field labeled **Who is this?** comes into play.
 Here you can either type in the name of an existing People tag out of your tag tree or use the drop down function to show your tag tree and select a tag.
 With Confirm you can save that to the database.
-If it was the only face tag (left) the image will disappear from the “Unknown” selection and you will find it once you select either the “People” tag or one of the tags you assigned to one of the face tags in that image.
+If it was the only face tag (left) the image will disappear from the **Unknown** selection and you will find it once you select either the “People” tag or one of the tags you assigned to one of the face tags in that image.

 In the context menu of the preview there are two more items related to face tags: **Add a Face Tag** and **Clear all faces** on this image.